-Structured Writing is a modular, topic based approach to writing that speeds up writing time, makes content easy to use and understand, and enables efficient content reuse.
+Structured Writing is a modular, topic based approach to writing that speeds up writing time, makes content easy to find, use and understand, and enables efficient content reuse.

 About Structured Writing